 How Did Nebuchadnezzar Impact Ancient Near Eastern History?

 Under Nebuchadnezzar II, Babylon once again became one of the greatest cities in the ancient world.
-It had languished for centuries under Assyrian rule, but under Nebuchadnezzar II and the other Neo-Babylonian kings it became the center of a new and vibrant empire.
-Much of how Nebuchadnezzar II brought Babylon back to greatness was through the conquest of other kingdoms, such as Judah, but he also embarked on an ambitious building program that made his city the envy of the ancient world.
+It had languished for centuries under Assyrian rule, but Nebuchadnezzar II and the other Neo-Babylonian kings became the center of a new and vibrant empire.
+Much of Nebuchadnezzar II brought Babylon back to greatness through the conquest of other kingdoms, such as Judah.
+Still, he also embarked on an ambitious building program that made his city the envy of the ancient world.

 The Neo-Babylonian Dynasty

 The Neo-Babylonian Dynasty came to life through struggle and strife with its northern neighbor, Assyria.
-Babylon had long been the object of desire for many of the empires of the Near East and had been sacked by the Hittites and Elamites before the Assyrians placed the city directly under their control from 705-627 BC.
+Babylon had long been the object of desire for many of the Near East empires and had been sacked by the Hittites and Elamites before the Assyrians placed the city directly under their control from 705-627 BC.
 Babylonian primary sources depict Assyrian rule as odious and oppressive, with the Assyrian King Sennacherib (ruled 704-681 BC) being seen as particularly cruel.
-Sennacherib was said to have let the temples fall into ruin and even removed the sacred cult statue of Marduk, the patron god of Babylon, to Assyria.
-Eventually, though, the Assyrians overextended their empire, which allowed the Babylonians to form an alliance with the Medes and to overthrow Assyrian rule.
+Sennacherib was said to have let the temples fall into ruin and even removed Marduk's sacred cult statue, the patron god of Babylon, to Assyria.
+Eventually, though, the Assyrians overextended their empire, allowing the Babylonians to form an alliance with the Medes and overthrow Assyrian rule.

 Nabopolassar (reigned 626-605 BC) was the Babylonian king who expelled the Assyrians from the region, thereby establishing the Neo-Babylonian Dynasty and empire.
-Ancient Mesopotamia was comprised of many disparate and often conflicting ethnic groups, who despite their differences shared a common religion, as well as the Akkadian language.
-The Neo-Babylonians were of an ethnic group known as the Chaldeans, which is how the chroniclers of the Bible referred to them.
+Ancient Mesopotamia was comprised of many disparate and often conflicting ethnic groups, who, despite their differences, shared a common religion, as well as the Akkadian language.
+The Neo-Babylonians were of an ethnic group known as the Chaldeans, which is how the Bible's chroniclers referred to them.

 Before Nebuchadnezzar II became the second king of the Neo-Babylonian Dynasty, he was Nabopolassar’s oldest son and trusted general.
-As Nabopolassar sat on the throne in Babylon, Nebuchadnezzar led some successful military campaigns, most notably against the Egyptians in 605 BC at Carchemish and Hamath.
-Nebuchadnezzar’s victories over Egypt established the Neo-Babylonian Dynasty as a true empire, essentially taking most of the land of the Assyrian Empire.
-The victories also helped to ensure that Nebuchadnezzar II would be accepted by the Babylonian nobility, thereby guaranteeing a smooth transition to the throne.
+As Nabopolassar sat on the throne in Babylon, Nebuchadnezzar led some successful military campaigns against the Egyptians in 605 BC at Carchemish and Hamath.
+Nebuchadnezzar’s victories over Egypt established the Neo-Babylonian Dynasty as a true empire, essentially taking most of the Assyrian Empire's land.
+The victories also helped ensure that Nebuchadnezzar II would be accepted by the Babylonian nobility, thereby guaranteeing a smooth transition to the throne.

 Not long after Nebuchadnezzar II became the king, he marched with his army back into the Levant to assert Babylonian supremacy in the region.
-According to the primary text known as the “Babylonian Chronicle,” the campaign was done for punitive reasons and as a show of strength to any city thinking of either going to Egypt for support or asserting their independence.
+According to the primary text known as the “Babylonian Chronicle,” the campaign was done for punitive reasons and a show of strength to any city thinking of either going to Egypt to support or assert their independence.

 After Jehoiakim died in 597 BC, his son, Jehoiachin, became the king of Judah at age eighteen.
 According to II Kings 24:10-16, Jehoiachin and thousands of other Judeans were taken into captivity by Nebuchadnezzar II.
 The precise reason why Jehoiachin was removed is never clarified, but the event is corroborated in Babylonian chronicles.

-The sacking of Jerusalem proved to be a defining moment in the history of Judaism, as important as the Exodus, but it was almost as important in the modern construction of Nebuchadnezzar II’s legacy.
+Jerusalem's sacking proved to be a defining moment in the history of Judaism, as important as the Exodus.
+Still, it was almost as important in the modern construction of Nebuchadnezzar II’s legacy.
 For centuries, Western scholars and theologians only knew Nebuchadnezzar II from the Old Testament books of II Kings and Daniel, so he, therefore, acquired the reputation as a cruel, bloodthirsty despot.
 Although the events described in II Kings certainly took place, the tactics Nebuchadnezzar II used to pacify rebellious peoples were the same as those employed by other powerful kingdoms of the time.
 The verses also do not mention how Nebuchadnezzar II brought the city of Babylon back to greatness.